 As soon as I am sent a contract for a client’s real estate closing, my office looks for open liens on the property, such as tax liens or those by unpaid contractors, in order to close them as soon as possible to remain in the contract’s timetable.

 Depending on the location of the property, we also request a letter from the city stating the property is clear of its liens, for such things as open permits, water bills, code enforcement violations, and the like.
-Getting an all-clear lien letter from the city is an important way buyers and sellers are protected from later surprises; unfortunately, it is a step some title companies chose to skimp on.
+Getting an all-clear lien letter from the city is important way buyers and sellers are protected from later surprises; unfortunately, it is a step some title companies chose to skimp on.

 If the sale requires the approval of a homeowners association (HOA) or condo board, this also takes time, as some communities review new owner information only on a set schedule.
 Again, buyers can prevent additional delays by submitting the required information to the property’s management company quickly.